KBPI: K300CP history

 The K300CP translator launched early as 2015 in as an FM translator of KOA (850) until November 1, 2015, when KOA was switched to the newly-acquired K231BQ (94.1).
 After a simulcast of Christmas music from the HD2 subchannel of KRFX (103.5) through the holidays, it began to translate the sports radio format of KDSP (760) until December 11, 2017, when it converted to a simulcast of KDHT-HD2.
-The translator is not owned by iHeartMedia, but the WAY-FM Network through their Way Media licensing subsidiary.
+The translator is not owned by iHeartMedia, but the WAY-FM Network through their Hope Media Group licensing subsidiary.